Hotpoint Home Appliances

 HydroForce is a dishwasher technology that increases the water pressure and spray intensity in the dishwasher’s wash cycle, improving the removal of tough or baked-on food residues.
 It is positioned as a performance technology for households that regularly deal with heavily soiled cookware and dishes.

-Hotpoint and safety: what consumers should know
+Hotpoint and safety: what should UK consumers know?

 For out-of-warranty repairs, Hotpoint Care Plans are available for ongoing repair protection.
 Independent national repair networks listed in our national service providers guide also service Hotpoint appliances across all major categories.
 If you need to look up a Hotpoint error code or fault light sequence, our appliance error codes guide covers Hotpoint and Indesit error codes in detail.
 Genuine Hotpoint spare parts are available through our appliance spare parts section.